Fluid on the Knee

 Limit your activities.
 Stay off the injured leg as much as possible until pain improves.

 Keep your leg elevated to reduce pain and swelling.
 When sleeping, place a pillow under the injured leg.
-When sitting, support the injured leg so it is above heart level.
+When sitting, support the injured leg so it's above heart level.
 This is very important during the first 48 hours.

 You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
-If you have chronic liver or kidney disease or have ever had a stomach ulcer or gastrointestinal bleeding, talk with your healthcare provider before using these medicines.
+If you have chronic liver or kidney disease, have ever had a stomach ulcer or gastrointestinal bleeding, or take a blood thinner, talk with your healthcare provider before using these medicines.

 If crutches or a walker have been recommended, don't put weight on the injured leg until you can do so without pain.
 Check with your healthcare provider before returning to sports or full work duties.